scalalandio/chimney/docs/docs/supported-transformations.md

 The requirements to use a rename are as follows:

   - you have to pass `_.fieldName` directly, it cannot be done with a reference to the function
-  - you can only use `val`/nullary method/Bean getter as a source field name
   - you have to have a `val`/nullary method/Bean getter with a name matching constructor's argument (or Bean setter if setters are enabled) to point which argument you are targeting
-  - the field rename can be _nested_, you can pass `_.foo.bar.baz` there, and on the constructor's arguments side additionally you can use:
+  - the field rename can be _nested_, you can pass `_.foo.bar.baz` there, additionally you can use:
      - `.matching[Subtype]` to select just one subtype of ADT e.g `_.adt.matching[Subtype].subtypeField` (do not use for matching on `Option` or `Either`!
 Use dedicated matchers described below)
      - `.matchingSome` to select values inside `Option` e.g. `_.option.matchingSome.field`